-Warmer Spring Weather Is Here, Which Means New York's Black Bears Are on the Move
+As Spring Arrives, Black Bears Are on the Move

 The New York State Department of Environmental Conservation (DEC) today issued guidance on how to prevent negative encounters with black bears.
 Nearly all negative bear encounters in New York are the result of hungry bears being attracted to human food sources.
 The simplest way to avoid a nuisance encounter is to remove potential food sources, which usually results in the bear moving on.

-New York is home to between 6,000 and 7,000 bears that emerge from the winter denning period and need to replenish their nutrients and body fat.
+New York's black bears emerge from the winter denning period and need to replenish their nutrients and body fat.
 To do so, they may travel long distances to preferred habitats that vary from season to season.
-Bears must often cross roads or pass through developed areas to find these different habitat types, and they often find human foods readily accessible if homeowners do not take necessary precautions.
+Bears must often cross roads or pass through developed areas to find these different habitat types, and they often find human food readily accessible if homeowners do not take necessary precautions.

 Once a bear learns to obtain food from people or certain structures, it is very difficult to change the animal's behavior.
 These bears are more vulnerable to motor vehicle collisions in populated areas, more likely to be illegally killed, or may become a threat to public safety.